What is the Best CMS for Mobile Apps?

 2. It should slot neatly into a micro services architecture

-Each service, whether it be your mobile app, payment gateway, or inventory management system, is connected via an API (application programming interface) – such as GraphQL or REST, and your CMS must be able to slot seamlessly into such a system.
+Each service– whether it be your mobile app, payment gateway, or inventory management system– is connected via an API (application programming interface) such as GraphQL or REST, and your CMS must be able to slot seamlessly into that type of system.

 Five reasons why micro services beat monolithic architectures every time: